 Yachts are becoming more capable and owners are seeking more adventure

 Superyachts have become larger and more capable vessels that can cruise to all parts of the globe.
-The developments in technology, including improved satellite communications, allow them to go further and for longer while being connected.
+Technological developments, including improved satellite communications, allow them to go further and for longer while being connected.

 Risks to the yacht, crew, owners, their families and guests include marine piracy, theft and burglary, personal attacks and abduction.

-Yachts are a soft and extremely lucrative target for pirates at sea and, criminals when docked at the port, particularly due to their low freeboard, slower speeds (some superyachts can achieve maximum speeds of up to 17 knots, while the smaller and niftier pirate skiffs can run at 35 to 40 knots) and perceived high value.
-A yacht is an expensive asset, the crew, the owner and his family & guests, onboard are even more valuable.
+Yachts are a soft and highly lucrative target for pirates at sea and, criminals when docked at the port, particularly due to their low freeboard, slower speeds (some super yachts can achieve maximum speeds of up to 17 knots, while the smaller and niftier pirate skiffs can run at 35 to 40 knots) and perceived high value.
+A yacht is an expensive asset, the crew, the owner and his family & guests, on board are even more valuable.
 Their security and safety cannot be overlooked or compromised.

-When the yacht is docked at the port, the owners, being high net worth individuals, are constantly exposed to abduction threats and other criminal activities for financial rewards.
-They also often carry valuable art and collections which are exposed to theft and need to be protected when the yachts are docked at ports and the owners are away for social and business reasons.
+When the yacht is docked at the port, the owners, being high net-worth individuals, are constantly exposed to abduction threats and other criminal activities for financial rewards.
+They also often carry valuable art and collections which are exposed to theft and needs to be protected when the yachts are docked at ports and the owners are away for social and business reasons.

-Yachts are designed as pleasure craft, they are not designed with an armed threat in mind.
-To protect the yacht and its occupants, it is important to know the most susceptible areas onboard and to fortify them.
+Yachts are designed as pleasure crafts, they are not designed with an armed threat in mind.
+To protect the yacht and its occupants, it is important to know the most susceptible areas on board and to fortify them.

 Armoring a yacht is a difficult and expensive affair keeping in mind the design of the yacht, the space available and the level of sea protection required.
 Different areas can be secured differently.
 Protection can be designed with various levels of threats.
 While panic rooms can be secured with the highest level of protection, access points and windows might need a different level of protection.

-Advanced technologies provide various ways to protect a yacht from maritime crime and pirate attacks, most essential though, is armoring critical areas within the yacht and equipping it with an armored panic room deep within the boat which can be accessed in emergency situations till help arrives.
+Advanced technologies provide various ways to protect a yacht from maritime crime and pirate attacks, most essential though, is armouring critical areas within the yacht and equipping it with an armoured panic room deep within the boat which can be accessed in emergency situations till help arrives.